Have you started saving money recently? Has someone advised you to open a fixed deposit account?

 Flexibility: Investors can choose to get their interest paid at the end of their tenure or can choose monthly payment of interest, whatever suits their needs.
 Similarly, many banks offer the ability to withdraw the FD principal amount before maturity, in the case of emergencies.

 Access To Credit: If you haven’t opted for a tax saver FD, you can easily obtain a loan against your FD.
 The loan amount can be as high as 95% of your invested principal.

 Cons Of Investing In An FD

-Long Tenures: In order to get the higher FD interest rates, investors are expected to make a long-term investment of up to 5 years.
+Long Tenures: In order to get the higher FD interest rates, investors are to make a long-term investment of up to 5 years.
 This may not sit well with investors that are looking for short-term gains.

 Penalty For Premature Withdrawals: If in case of an emergency, you decide to withdraw your principal amount, you will be charged a penalty.
 For most banks, this penalty is equivalent to 1% of the invested principal amount.

 Low Returns: Fixed returns are great, but in the case of FDs, they’re not too great.
 In fact, in 2022, FD returns are not enough to combat the current inflation rate.
 As mentioned earlier, most investors get between 2% and 7% interest on their FD.
 However, it is worth noting that if you are not a senior citizen, you will not get more than 6% interest on your FD, regardless of how long your chosen tenure is.
 Looking at the fact that current inflation in our country is over 6.50%, and that FD returns are taxed, it becomes clear that many investors may actually be making losses in FDs, despite the promise of fixed returns.